eyecantell/prepdir/INSTALL.md

 # Enable verbose output
 prepdir -v

+# Combine options
+prepdir /path/to/directory --all -e py -o output.txt -v --config custom_config.yaml

 Configuration
-Exclusions for directories and files are defined in config.yaml (or a custom file specified with --config) using .gitignore-style glob patterns:
+Exclusions for directories and files are defined in config.yaml (or a custom file specified with --config) using .gitignore-style glob patterns.
+The output file (e.g., prepped_dir.txt) is automatically excluded.
 exclude:
   directories:
     - .git